iosifache/gitportfolio/README.md

     ```

 Most of the GitPortfolio arguments and flags used above are optional.
 Please check the manual (`gitportfolio --help`) to deduce what parameters fit your needs.

+### On GitHub workflows

+1. Create a new secret in the repository that will contain the workflow.
+2. Embed the following step (leveraging [the GitPortfolio GitHub action](https://github.com/marketplace/actions/run-gitportfolio)) into your workflow definition file:

+    ```yaml
+    - name: Run GitPortfolio
+    uses: iosifache/gitportfolio@main
+    with:
+        config: config.yaml                 # Path to the configuration
+        pat: ${{ secrets.pat }}             # GitHub PAT, as a secret
+        datasources: custom_datasources     # Folder with custom data sources
+        template: TEMPLATE.md               # Template document
+        output: PROFILE.md                  # Output file
+    ```

+You can see a full example of a workflow file [here](https://github.com/iosifache/iosifache/blob/main/.github/workflows/update-readme.yaml).

 ## Further improvements